Food Science, MS

 The food industry and related private agencies for food safety are the largest and fastest-growing private-sector employers in the United States.
 Career opportunities in Food Science include: Food Chemistry, Food Microbiology, Food Safety and Quality Assurance, Biotechnology and Pharmaceutics, Nutrition Labeling and Packaging, Food Analysis/Control, Sensory evaluation, Food processing and engineering, Food marketing, Sales and distribution.

-Students entering the program must choose one of two concentrations: 1) Food Microbiology or 2) Food Chemistry.
+Students entering the program must choose one of three concentrations: 1) Biotechnology, 2) Food Microbiology or 3) Food Chemistry.

 The degree will involve a minimum of two years with 30 credit hours of Advanced and seminar-style coursework.
 The Graduate Program in Food Science is a multi-disciplinary program that integrates knowledge in Biology, Chemistry, Biochemistry, Microbiology, Nutrition and Engineering.
-Students entering the program must concentrate in one of two areas: 1) Food Microbiology or 2) Food Chemistry.
+Students entering the program must concentrate in one of three areas: 1) Biotechnology, 2) Food Microbiology or 3) Food Chemistry.
 Background course requirements will normally be satisfied with completion of a BS degree in Food Science from an accredited institution.
 Students deficient in the background courses will be required to complete selected undergraduate coursework to fulfill these background course requirements.